Up for the Down Stroke: Track listing

 Credits taken from LP liner notes.

-"Up For The Down Stroke" was later remade by Fred Wesley and the Horny Horns on their first album A Blow For Me and a Toot For You.
+"Up for the Down Stroke" was later remade by Fred Wesley and the Horny Horns on their first album, A Blow for Me, a Toot to You.

 "Testify", "The Goose", and "All Your Goodies Are Gone" were remade from old Parliaments tunes from the 1960s.

 "Whatever Makes My Baby Feel Good" was remade from the 1968 tune of the same name by Rose Williams and Funkadelic, however, Funkadelic had revamped it earlier in 1973 with the track "Can't Stand the Strain".

-There is another version of "The Goose" recorded by Funkadelic in 1970 which showed up on the Toys album released by Funkadelic in 2008.
+There is another version of "The Goose" recorded by Funkadelic in 1970, which showed up on Toys, released in 2008.

-The vocal group the Dells covered "Testify" and "All Your Goodies Are Gone" later in 1978.
+The vocal group the Dells covered "Testify" and "All Your Goodies Are Gone" in 1978.